freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`MSDOSFS locale` drop-down menu has been added to :menuselection:`Storage --> Import Disk`.

+* The :guilabel:`Domain Account Password` field in :menuselection:`Directory Services --> Active Directory`
+  has been reworked to only be required when configuring a domain for the first time.

 * The :guilabel:`User Base` and :guilabel:`Group Base` fields have
   been removed from
   :menuselection:`Directory Services --> Active Directory --> Advanced Mode`.